-Thanks to these athletes and the dedication of the ITTF over the past several decades, table tennis has seen nothing but increases in both participation and popularity, and there is no reason to believe the sport’s popularity will decline.
+Thanks to athletes and the dedication of the ITTF, table tennis has seen an increase in both participation and popularity throughout table tennis history.

-Ping Pong, table tennis, flim-flam or gossama.
-You can call it whatever you like, as long as you also call it one of the most popular sports in the world.
+Ping Pong, table tennis, flim-flam, or gossamer.
+You can call it whatever you like as long as you also call it one of the world’s most popular sports.

 Even though it looks like Asian countries like Korea and China dominate table tennis, it was not always been the case.
 Back in the 1950s up to the early 1960s, it seemed that European players were without competition.

 In 1952, the foam rubber paddle was introduced by Horoi Satoh, a Japanese player.
 Because of this, it improved the pace of the game, even the spinning of the ball.
 Soon after, it did not take long before Japan was declared as the winner.